-Preparing for disaster is really a year-round activity: Up to 40 percent of small businesses never fully recover from a disaster, according to the Federal Emergency Management Agency (FEMA).
+September is observed as National Preparedness Month, but preparing for disaster is really a year-round activity.
+A significant percentage of small businesses never fully recover from a disaster, according to the Federal Emergency Management Agency (FEMA).
 To maintain your business after a catastrophic event, it’s important to explore all the potential worst-case scenarios that may strike – and what actions you can take to minimize them.

 While insurance coverage may reimburse you for lost income and expenses, planning ahead to continue operations with minimal interruption will help your business in the long term and reduce the likelihood of lost customers and broken contracts.